Michigan Wolverines swimming and diving

-The Michigan Wolverines swimming and diving program has both a men's and women's team.
-The University of Michigan swimming program is one of the most highly respected college swimming programs in the country.
-The men's and women's teams, which had been coached separately, were combined in August 2012 by the University of Michigan Athletic Department under the leadership of head coach Mike Bottom.
+The Michigan Wolverines swimming and diving teams represent the University of Michigan in the National Collegiate Athletic Association (NCAA) Division I Swimming and Diving Championships.
+The men's and women's teams, which had been coached separately, were combined in August 2012 by the University of Michigan Athletic Department.

+The program has won 12 NCAA Championships, the second-most in history, as well as 58 Big Ten Championships.
+It has produced 399 All-Americans, and 107 Olympians have been affiliated with the program.

-Men's swimming
+Men's swimming and diving

-Tradition
+History

 The University of Michigan Men's Swimming and Diving team has a rich tradition of producing quality swimmers and being one of the nation's top programs.
 Men's swimming and diving has been a varsity sport at Michigan since 1921.
 With 19 total national championships — 12 official NCAA championships and seven unofficial NCAA national championships — the Michigan men's swimming and diving team has won more national championships than any other varsity sport in the history of the university.
-In addition, Michigan holds 42 Big Ten Titles in its history with its most recent title coming in the 2020-21 season.
+In addition, Michigan holds 42 Big Ten Titles in its history with its most recent title coming in the 2020–21 season.
 The team has won more Big Ten titles than any other program.
-Michigan has enjoyed great success as of late, finishing as a top-10 team in the NCAA's nine out of the last ten seasons, with its best finish coming in the 2012-13 season, in which they won the national championship.
+Michigan has enjoyed great success as of late, finishing as a top-10 team in the NCAA's nine out of the last ten seasons, with its best finish coming in the 2012–13 season, in which they won the national championship.
 Michigan's total of 19 national championships in Swimming and Diving is the most of any team in history.